Sreemoyee26/Auditions_form/README.md

 # Auditions_page
-A simple auditions landing page
+- An auditions landing page for my organisation
+- Phone view has speciality to change backgrounds